Bitbucket Pipelines Agent Docker image for Docksal CI

 The Incoming Webhook integration URL from Slack,

 A public or private channel in Slack, e.g.

 slack 'message' ['#channel'] ['webhook_url']

 Channel and webhook url can be passed via environment variables.
-See below.
+See above.

 Incoming Webhook integration won't work for private channels, which the owner of the integration does not belong to.